temach/reports/CIA-LAB-2-Booting.md

 1. A `*.efi` bootloader program in a subdirectory on the `EFI System Partition` (source https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/).
 This is the approach used by Ubuntu.
 The possible bootloader programs include GRUB (which is also a bootmanager), SYSLINUX, ELILO.

 2. The kernel can be configured with a built-in UEFI bootloader.
-Officially called the EFISTUB (source: http://www.rodsbooks.com/efi-bootloaders/efistub.html and https://lkml.org/lkml/2011/10/17/81).
+Officially called the EFISTUB (source: http://www.rodsbooks.com/efi-bootloaders/efistub.html and https://lkml.org/lkml/2011/10/17/81 and https://www.kernel.org/doc/Documentation/efi-stub.txt).
 In this case the linux kernel becomes a normal UEFI application and must reside on the ESP partition.
 Then it can be loaded by the default UEFI bootmanager directly.

 Another source discussing the two methods of providing the UEFI OS loader: https://unix.stackexchange.com/questions/83744/why-do-most-distributions-chain-uefi-and-grub.